gaurav24072002/Election-System-project/README.md

 #### For Class Representative Election in our class
 ***
 ## About Project:
+This project was the application of the programming language I learned and taught me many things....

 I made this project in my first semester and currently I am in 2nd semester and have learned many other languages like `Java` , `Python` , `JavaScript` , `HTML` , `CSS`, `Docker` and `Kubernetes` etc...

 This project was chosed for our CR election of our class.